 Employees: Provide job satisfaction, training opportunities and career enhancement opportunities.
 Fully utilize the diversity of talent within our present and future work team so everyone gains.
 Through a commitment to training and mentoring, we will seek to enhance the skills of our work team.
 Reward creative thought and exceptional performance.

 Quality: As a team, we commit to doing things right, the first time, on time, every time.

 Community: As partners with our community, we will work together for the common good of the state, department and environment.

-The bureau is comprised of the Bureau Chief’s Office (includes Trust Fund Analyses and FEMA public assistance program) and four management units: Financial Reporting (includes Accounting Systems and Statewide Financial Statements); Revenue Management (includes Revenue/Receipts, State Park Revenue, and Grants Revenue); Disbursements Management (includes Contract Disbursements, MyFloridaMarketPlace Disbursements, Travel, Recurring Payments and Purchasing Card Disbursements) and Payroll, Property and Cost Accounting.
+The bureau is composed of the Bureau Chief’s Office (includes Trust Fund Analyses and FEMA public assistance program) and four management units: Financial Reporting (includes Accounting Systems and Statewide Financial Statements); Revenue Management (includes Revenue/Receipts, State Park Revenue and Grants Revenue); Disbursements Management (includes Contract Disbursements, MyFloridaMarketPlace disbursements, travel, recurring payments and purchasing card disbursements); and Payroll, Property and Cost Accounting.

 Tallahassee, FL 32399

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?